 Tip 3 – Use a natural stone cleaner

 On a daily basis I use an inexpensive natural stone cleaner to wipe down my dolomite countertops.
-I’ve tried a few but I really like the 409 Stone and Steel Cleaner.
+I’ve tried a few but I really like the method granite and marble cleaner.
 I see it at most of the stores in Cincinnati so it’s readily available.
 Every few months I use a heavier duty cleaner called StoneTech Soap Scum Remover.
 It’s meant to remove soap scum but works wonders on my kitchen counters too.

 The worst thing that you can do for natural stone countertops like marble, quartzite and dolomite is to use a cleaner that is too harsh.
 If you use an all purpose cleaner that isn’t meant for natural stone you’ll leave etch marks all over the place.
 We learned this the hard way in our bathroom.
 If that happens to you, check out this post on how to remove etch marks from marble.